nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Basic MySQL configuration (not optimized for high load)
 - Single MySQL instance (no replication or clustering)
 - Bulk delete operation cannot be undone
+- Delete All uses native browser confirmation dialog (not custom modal)

 ## 🤝 Contributing